sta310-sp22/website/content/syllabus/index.md

 ## Textbooks

 All books are freely available online.
-Hard copies are also available for purchase.
+Print copies are also available for purchase.

  <span></span>     | <span></span> | <span></span>
 -----------|---------------------------------|----------------------------------